exercism/research_experiment_1/exercises/elm-2-a/README.md

 ## Elm Documentation

-In order to save time googling, some links to the elm documentation are here.
-This is designed to be a failry exhaustive list, as opposed to a list of things that any one solution will need
+In order to save time googling, some links to the Elm documentation are here.
+This is designed to be a fairly exhaustive list, as opposed to a list of things that any one solution will need

 - [Debug](https://package.elm-lang.org/packages/elm/core/latest/Debug)
 - [List](https://package.elm-lang.org/packages/elm/core/latest/List)